Angela

 Gender Female

-Angela valued the one-to-one support she received at her work; she did attend a smoking cessation group years ago.
+Angela valued the one-one support she received at her work; she did attend a smoking cessation group years ago.

 Age at interview 50